 The Fund is subject to a detailed actuarial valuation process on a triennial basis.
 The most recent valuation (as at 31 March 2020) indicated that the Fund was in deficit with the value of assets equating to 92% of projected future liabilities.
 Employer contributions have been set to seek to address this deficit in the medium to longer term.
-This approach will be subject to further review based on future triennial valuations.
+This approach will be subject to further review based on triennial valuation that will take place based on the 31 March 2023 position.